 We write as if we were telling a friend about something we just bought that we’re really excited about, and we treat each recommendation carefully, as if we were reaching into that same friend’s pocket and pulling out their money for them.

-When appropriate, we also do our best to tell you what not to buy, like air fryers (stick with your convection oven), dedicated pet cameras (just a standard security camera will do the trick), or foot spas (a bucket of warm water will work just fine).
+When appropriate, we also do our best to tell you what not to buy, like air fryers (stick with your convection oven), dedicated pet cameras (just a standard security camera will do the trick), composting machines (try composting or use the green bin) or foot spas (a bucket of warm water will work just fine).

 In order to provide our readers with authoritative content, we exclusively use reputable, data-driven sources.
 We will never publish a fact or data point without reviewing it for authenticity and bias and we always link to and/or cite our credible sources to back up what we say before offering anecdotal information.